Why Choose an Endodontist

 How is an Endodontist different than my General Dentist?

 All dentists, including your general dentist, received training in endodontic treatment in dental school.
 General dentists can perform root canal procedures along with other dental procedures, but often they refer patients needing endodontic treatment to a specialized practice, who works in collaboration with your dentist.

 An endodontist is a dentist who specializes in saving teeth.
 Endodontists become specialists by completing dental school, followed by additional years of advanced training to include the diagnosis and treatment of dental pain.
-Both Dr. Ward and Dr. Ritter have continued their education with Dr. Ward receiving his Diplomate status with The American Board of Endodontics.
+Both Dr. Ward and Dr. Ritter have both continued their education and have received their Diplomate status with The American Board of Endodontics.
 Board Certification requires successful completion of an advanced education program in endodontics accredited by the Commission on Dental Accreditation of the American Dental Association.
 Dr. Ward and Dr. Ritter are very capable endodontists to perform routine, as well as difficult and very complex root canal procedures, including endodontic surgery and treatment of traumatic dental injuries.

 Our endodontic practice utilizes state-of-the-art technology such as operating microscopes, digital imaging, CBCT (3-D Scan), and ultrasonic instrumentation while performing root canal treatment.
 Advanced technologies, together with specialized techniques, gives our practice a very accurate view of your tooth, and allows us to treat your tooth quickly and comfortably.

 Today, getting root canal treatment is often no more uncomfortable than having a restoration (cavity filled).